TheSerpentMaster/usaco-1/2025/README.md

-This folder contains all the files of the USACO contests I completed in the year 2025
+This folder contains all the files of the USACO contests completed in the year 2025